-Also read the relevant marking criteria and information in the Examination Conventions.
+Also read the relevant marking criteria and information in the Examination Conventions (available on the degree canvas pages).

-You will develop extended essay titles in consultation with the relevant module co-ordinator.
+You will develop extended essay titles in consultation with the relevant module teacher/co-ordinator.
 The essays should require the presentation of an argument, not merely description or setting out the present state of knowledge.
 They should be sufficiently narrowly defined to allow close study of the primary evidence for the topic and its secondary literature, as well as critical discussion of both.